Rookie Blue: Ratings

 The Canadian premiere drew an audience of 1.9 million viewers with 712,000 in the 18–49 category, placing first for the night and second for the week.
 It is the highest rated premiere for a Canwest-commissioned drama series within the previous five years.

-In the U.S.A the premiere drew 7.253 million viewers and an audience share in the 18–49 category of 2.0 out of 6.
+In the United States, the premiere drew 7.253 million viewers and an audience share in the 18–49 category of 2.0 out of 6.
 Furthermore, it improved upon the programming a year beforehand (20/20 special) by having +1.6 million viewers and +18% in the 18–49 age group.
 The premiere became the most successful scripted summer debut in over a year and in nearly six years for ABC.